peterahrens/PigeonArtifactPLDI2022/README.txt

     - `Pigeon.jl` is the julia project which contains our autotuner implementation.
 You can download project dependencies by running `sh build_project.sh` from the toplevel directory.
-For those familiar with Julia, the project dependencies for all the scripts are contained in the `Project.toml` and `Manifest.toml` files in the toplevel directory, including a dependency on the locally developed package `Pigeon.jl`.
+For those familiar with Julia, the project dependencies for all the julia scripts are contained in the `Project.toml` and `Manifest.toml` files in the toplevel directory, including a dependency on the locally developed package `Pigeon.jl`.
 Set `JULIA_PROJECT` to the location of the toplevel directory.
 If you'd like, set `JULIA_DEPOT_PATH` to a good place to put julia project dependencies.